welkinhealth/slate/source/index.html.md

 type | definition | example
 - | - | -
+boolean | JSON style boolean | `true` email | `string` representing an email address | `"support@welkinhealth.com"`
-enum | `string` with predefined set of values | `"Female"` isodatetime | `string` following [isodatetime format](https://en.wikipedia.org/wiki/ISO_8601) representing a date and time in UTC | `"2018-09-15T15:20:01"` isodate | `string` following the [isodatetime format](https://en.wikipedia.org/wiki/ISO_8601) representing a day in the local timezone of the [worker](#workers) or [patient](#patients) | `"2018-09-15"` guid | `string` with X number of characters.
-36 characters seperated by dashes 8-4-4-4-12. | `"45ceeba9-4944-43d1-b34d-0c36846acd4c"` boolean | JSON style boolean | `true` string | Any quoted set of characters with no length restriction | `"Welcome to Welkin's APIs"` phone | `string` representing a phone number without extensions or other dialing information.
-Country code should not be included. +1 numbers only. | `"555-555-1234"` email | `string` representing an email address | `"support@welkinhealth.com"` timezone | `string` following [iana tz format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) | `"US/Pacific"` state | `string` of two character United States state abbrivation | `"CA"` zip_code | `string` of a five digit United States zip code | `"94110"` integer | Counting numbers with no decimal place including zero and negative numbers | `42` json | `string` following [JSON format](https://en.wikipedia.org/wiki/JSON).
-Welkin may require the `json` to have a specific format. | `"{"foo": "bar"}"`
+enum | `string` with predefined set of values (also known as an enumeration) | `"Female"` guid | `string` with 36 characters separated into groups by dashes 8-4-4-4-12. | `"45ceeba9-4944-43d1-b34d-0c36846acd4c"` integer | Counting numbers with no decimal place including zero and negative numbers | `42` isodatetime | `string` following [isodatetime format](https://en.wikipedia.org/wiki/ISO_8601) representing a date and time in UTC | `"2018-09-15T15:20:01"` isodate | `string` following the [isodatetime format](https://en.wikipedia.org/wiki/ISO_8601) representing a day in the local timezone of the [worker](#workers) or [patient](#patients) | `"2018-09-15"` json | `string` following [JSON format](https://en.wikipedia.org/wiki/JSON).
+Welkin may require the `json` to have a specific format depending on API endpoint. | `"{"foo": "bar"}"` phone | `string` representing a 10 digit phone number without extensions or other dialing information.
+Country code should not be included as Welkin only supports numbers with country code `+1`. | `"555-555-1234"` state | `string` of the capitalized two character United States state abbreviation | `"CA"` string | Any quoted set of ASCII characters with no length restriction | `"Welcome to Welkin's APIs"` timezone | `string` following [iana tz format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) | `"US/Pacific"` zip_code | `string` of a five digit United States zip code | `"94110"`

 <aside>GUIDs are global unique identifiers for objects within Welkin.
-These IDs are long lived for resources and are unqiue within and across resources.</aside>
+These IDs are long lived for resources and are unique within and across resources.</aside>

 ## Errors